 In February 2012 Pastor Mel Versluis arrived with his wife Karen and four girls.
-In 2013 Pastor Mel hired Associate Pastor John Schultz who joined us with his wfe from Ontario and began leading our youth ministries amongst other responsibilities.
+In 2013 Pastor Mel hired Associate Pastor John Schultz who joined us with his wife, Rebecca, from Ontario and began leading our youth ministries amongst other responsibilities.
 Pastor Mel pastored our church from 2012 to Spring of 2016 when they announced they would be moving to British Columbia.
 During that time Associate Pastor John Schultz was offered to become Interim Lead Pastor while the Search and Discernment Committee sought after God for who to hire, and he accepted the position.

 In March of 2017 the Search and Discernment Committee presented their candidate that they unanimously agreed was who they felt God was leading them towards, and after prayer the congregation met for a meeting and voted for Pastor Kelly Froese to return as our new lead pastor!
 It isn't a usual thing for a church to hire a pastor who is already at the church and it was a first for many leaders to experience this type of transition, and in this process the committee and church truly felt God's direction in this choice as well as His confirmation, and we trust in the Holy Spirit's leadership.
-On August 8th, 2017 Pastor Kelly Froese began his journey in the position of Lead Pastor at New Life Community Church, and it has been a blessing to have him!
-We look forward to the leadership he will bring as well as the heart he has for loving people and loving God.
+On August 8th, 2017 Pastor Kelly Froese began his journey in the position of Lead Pastor at New Life Church, and it has been and is a blessing to have him!
+We appreciate the leadership he brings as well as the heart he has for loving people and loving God.

-- New Life Kindersley -
+- New Life Church, Kindersley -